btalantbekova3/SPLUNK-----T1003.003-Credential-Dumping-/README.md

 During the investigation, I looked for suspicious process creation events, PowerShell activity, credential dumping behavior, and signs of unauthorized access to the NTDS.dit file.

+## Investigations

+I broke my project into 4 investigations.
+Each folder below shows exactly how that step went, what I looked for, what I found, and how it pushed me to the next phase.

+- 01-Windows_Security-Logs-Investigation (No indicaotors of compromies (IOCs))
+- 02-4688_WIndows_Secuity-logs-Investigation  (Has IOCs)
+- 03-Crowdstrike_Falcon-logs-Investigations (Has IOCs)
+- 04-Windows_Sysmon-Logs-Invesrigatons (Has IOCs)
+---
 ## Data Sources

 The following logs and files were used in this investigation: